 Assessment

 AS Level A2 Level

 EXAMINATION: EXAMINATION:

 Paper 1: Unit AS 1 Paper 1: Unit A2 1

 The unit is assessed by a 1 hour 45 minute examination The unit is assessed by a 1 hour 15 minute examination

 Algebra and functions, Coordinate geometry in the (x,y) Algebra and functions, Coordinate Geometry in the (x,y)

 plane, Sequences and series, Exponentials and plane, Sequences and series, Trigonometry,

 logarithms, Differentiation, Integration and Vectors Differentiation, Integration and Numerical Methods

 Weighting: Weighting:

 60% of AS 36% of A2

 24% of A2

 Paper 2: Unit A2 2:

 Paper 2: Unit AS 2

 Section A: Mechanics (50% of assessment)

 Section A: Mechanics (50% of assessment) Kinematics, Moments, Impulse and Momentum

-Quantities of units in Mechanics, Kinematics, Forces and
+Quantities of units in Mechanics, Kinematics, Forces and 5

 Newton's Laws Section B: Statistics (50% of assessment)

-Probability, Statistical distributions and Statistical
+Continue De Chatistics (FOO) of account with Probability, Statistical distributions and Statistical

 Section B: Statistics (50% of assessment) hypothesis testing

-Statistical sampling, Data presentation and
+Statistical sampling, Data presentation and interpretation, Probability and Statistical distributions.
+Weighting:

 interpretation, Probability and Statistical distributions.
-Weighting:

 24% of A2

-Weighting:
+Weighting: - · · · · · · · · ·

 40% of AS Revised Specification from September 2018

 16% of A2

 Revised Specification from September 2018